isomerpages/moe-chuachukangsec/_events/2022/e Open House.md

 Teck Whye Secondary School and Chua Chu Kang Secondary School will merge in 2023.
 Chua Chu Kang Secondary School will not be taking in Secondary 1 students from 2022.
 The merged school will be located at the current site of Teck Whye Secondary School.

 Both schools are working together to bring about a richer, more vibrant school experience for our students!

+### In The News

+Click [here](https://staging.du7l9z039t2jh.amplifyapp.com/about-us/school-achievements/in-the-news/) for more information